 Joining the Executive Board

 If you are interested in joining the EFPSA community as a member of one of our teams, there is a very wide selection of positions available within the Executive Board.
-Whether you are interested in developing one of our online services, contributing to the running of the journal, becoming an EFPSA Trainer, contributing to the organisation and hosting of one of our events, or taking responsibility for entire divisions of EFPSA as a member of the Board of Management, there is definitely something for everyone within the Executive Board.
+Whether you are interested in developing one of our online services, contributing to the running of the journal, becoming an EFPSA Trainer, contributing to the organisation and hosting of one of our events, or taking responsibility for entire divisions of EFPSA as a member of the Board, there is definitely something for everyone within the Executive Board.
 You can learn more about these roles and what is involved in each position by reading the Role Description documents, available here.

 The vast majority of positions operate on a one year mandate, meaning that individuals take up their position at the annual Congress for one year, and hand over to their successor at the subsequent Congress.
-Calls for the Board of Management and Executive Board positions are usually launched between the end of March and the beginning of April.
+Calls for the Board and Executive Board positions are usually launched between the end of March and the beginning of April.
 The application process differs slightly depending on the role you are applying for, however these are always announced very clearly.

-If you apply for a position within the Board of Management, you must submit an application form and up to date CV to the Immediate Past President of EFPSA before the Congress.
+If you apply for a position within the Board, you must submit an application form and up to date CV to the Immediate Past President of EFPSA before the Congress.
 All applications are reviewed by the Member Representatives prior to the General Assembly which takes place on the first day of the Congress.
 At this General Assembly, all of the applicants are formally presented and make a short presentation.
 The Member Representatives then vote on all the applications and the results are then announced.
 The successful candidates begin their work immediately - and one of their first tasks is interviewing and selecting the new Executive Board.

 Representation of national student associations at a European level